Spring Boot Method Security with SAPL

 }

-Let’s write a policy that says, “Only Bob can see individual book entries”.
-Writing such natural language policies (NLP) is important to avoid inconsistencies between administrators and other users.
-Now, create a policy document permit_bob_for_books.sapl in the policies folder under resources, and translate the NLP into a SAPL policy document as follows:
+Let’s write a policy from the natural language statement “Only Bob can see individual book entries”.
+Starting from natural language is useful because it makes the intended rule explicit before you encode it in SAPL.
+Create a policy document permit_bob_for_books.sapl in the policies folder under resources, and translate the statement into a SAPL policy document as follows:

 policy "only bob may see individual book entries"